A Collection of Strange Beliefs, Amusing Deceptions, and Dangerous Delusions

 During the treatment, the client is usually supine on a table.
 The therapist assesses the patterns of energy in the body through touch at several "listening stations" and then decides where to start that day and how to focus the treatment.
 [Woodruff]

-Skeptics note that the skull does not consist of moveable parts (unlike the jaw) and the only rhythm detectable in the cranium and cerebrospinal fluid is related to the cardiovascular system.
-When tested, several therapists were unable to consistently come up with the same measurements of the alleged craniosacral rhythm.
+Skeptics note that the skull does not consist of moveable parts (unlike the jaw) and brain cells lack actin and myosin (the things in muscle cells that make them move).
+The only rhythm detectable in the cranium and cerebrospinal fluid is related to the cardiovascular system, but craniosacral therapists deny craniosacral rhythms are due to blood pressure.
+When tested, therapists have been unable to consistently come up with the same measurements of the alleged craniosacral rhythm.
+(Dr. Ben Goldacre says there have been five such published studies and "in none of them did the osteopaths give similar answers.")
 In a systematic review of the scientific evidence for craniosacral therapy, the British Columbia Office of Health Technology Assessment (BCOHTA) concluded that

 further reading